Learning Disability Today

 ‘People keep saying the coverage of the Para events was better than ever.
 It didn’t raise the profile of learning disability sports.
 It would be awesome to see learning disability athletes getting the same coverage as ‘regular’ athletes by Tokyo 2020.
 I want to prove what we can achieve.’

-Despite my past success and my proven record, I still wasn’t able to go to Australia to compete at the Commonwealth Games this year – another issue I raised at the Parliamentary event.
-Not because I’m not fast enough, or because I’m injured, or even because S14s (the learning disability classification) don’t have an event they do.
+Despite my past success and proven record, I still couldn’t go to Australia to compete at the Commonwealth Games this year – another issue I raised at the Parliamentary event.
+Not because I’m not fast enough, or because I’m injured, or even because S14s (the learning disability classification) don’t have an event – they do.
 Well… the boys do!
 The girls weren’t included in any events, which was really sad.

 ‘A British swimmer in my class broke the world record on the Gold Coast – you might have missed it’

-It would be awesome to see learning disability athletes getting the same coverage as ‘regular’ athletes by Tokyo 2020.
-I think this can be done with better communication between athletes, coaches and the media, and with everyone clubbing together to make an effort to change things.
+It would be awesome to see learning disability athletes get the same coverage as ‘regular’ athletes by Tokyo 2020.
+I think this can be done with better communication between athletes, coaches, and the media and with everyone clubbing together to make an effort to change things.

 “We’ve had lots of media training so we know the ‘dos and don’ts’ and we shouldn’t have to be ashamed or apologise for our disability.”